How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Autonomous therapy delivery reduces the need for constant supervision

-- Remote monitoring enables therapists to manage and support multiple patients
+- Remote monitoring enables healthcare professionals to manage and support multiple patients

 - Data-driven insights support informed and efficient clinical decision making